cosmos72/schemesh/README.md

 * autocomplete shell paths starting with ~
 * decide: (shell-backquote) should expand to a closure that accepts a parent job and creates a subshell with such parent job?
 * implement builtin "global", for running another builtin with its parent job set to (sh-globals)
-* add missing shell builtins: kill exit export global unset
+* add missing shell builtins: kill exit source
 * implement function (string->sh-patterns)